-Helen Blank is Director of Child Care and Early Learning, working on child care and early education issues, at the National Women’s Law Center.
+Helen Blank was the Director of Child Care and Early Learning, working on child care and early education issues, at the National Women’s Law Center.

 Previously Ms. Blank served 24 years as the director of the Child Care and Development Division at the Children’s Defense Fund.
 While at the Children’s Defense Fund, Ms. Blank spearheaded a variety of efforts for improved early learning legislation.
 In an effort to pass the Act for Better Child Care, the first comprehensive federal child care legislation, she organized the Alliance for Better Child Care.
 Additionally she developed a guide for the implementation of the legislation that was enacted, the Child Care and Development Block Grant, that was widely used by state policymakers and child care leaders.
 In 1991, she led an effective campaign to convince the Bush administration to issue regulations for the Child Care and Development Block Grant that allowed states to use the new federal funds in the best interests of children.
 She was also a leader in efforts to expand and improve the child care provisions in welfare reform, subsequently developing a guide to assist states in implementing the provisions.
 In addition, she created the Child Care Now!
 Campaign, an ongoing initiative, which attempts to focus attention on early care and education.